-For people with limited storage and memory on their smartphones, apps can be a difficult thing to navigate.
-Many of the most popular apps in the U.S. — Facebook, YouTube, Snapchat — are large downloads and extremely demanding to run.
-A phone that has 16GB of storage and 1GB or 2GB of RAM will quickly run out of space for new apps (or photos, music, etc.) and running those heavy apps will often result in crashes, overheating, and slowdowns.
+If you constantly struggle with limited storage and memory on your smartphone, jockeying between uninstalling apps, removing excess data, clearing out your photos, and other tricks to save space, can be time-consuming and confusing.
+It doesn’t help that many of the most popular apps in the U.S. — Facebook, YouTube, Snapchat — are large downloads and resource-demanding.
+An older phone with 16GB of storage and 1GB or 2GB of RAM will quickly run out of space for new apps or photos or music, and running such apps will cause overheating, slowdowns, and crashes.

-What’s more, those kinds of apps eat a ton of data, which is not ideal if you’re on a budget, or use your phone as your primary access point to the internet (as is the case for 20% of Americans, according to this Pew report).
+What’s more, those apps also consume a ton of data, which is not ideal if you’re on a budget or use your phone as your primary access to the internet — which holds true for 20% of Americans, according to a Pew report.
 Thankfully, there is an alternative.
 The majority of the most-used apps on the market offer “lite” versions that reduce the drain on your phone and monthly data allotment.
-If a lite variant isn’t available, platforms often have Progressive Web Apps (PWAs) which provide basic functionality through a mobile browser.
+If a lite variant isn’t available, platforms often have Progressive Web Apps (PWAs), which provide basic functionality through a mobile browser.
 PWAs don’t require a download and are much less processor-intensive.
 Often, companies cover their bases by making their web app into a lite app, offering identical service on both.

 Maps Go is the light version of Google’s navigation app.
 Google Maps is the go-to app for navigating across a variety of travel methods, from walking to driving to using public transit, so using a lightweight version can have a big impact on performance and data usage.
 Unfortunately, this app is only available for Android devices, but it is possible to reach a PWA version on iOS by following the link below in the Chrome browser.

-Facebook is the largest social media platform for mobile users in the U.S. It’s also a hefty and demanding app that requests a lot of data permissions from you (for example, device location) — so it makes sense to get rid of it in favor of a lightweight version.
-Thankfully, there’s Facebook Lite for Android and iOS.
-Facebook Lite delivers the same social experience you expect, but in a much smaller package and with less reliance on using a bunch of mobile data.
+Facebook is the largest social media platform for mobile users in the U.S. It’s also a hefty and demanding app that requests a lot of data permissions from you, so it makes sense to get rid of it in favor of a lightweight version.
+With Facebook Lite for Android and iOS, the mobile app delivers the same social experience you expect, but in a much smaller package and with less reliance on abundant mobile data.

 After beta testing a 15MB lite version, Spotify finally released the final version of its Spotify Lite for Android, and it weighs in at just 10MB.
 That tiny size makes Spotify Lite one of the least resource-intensive ways of streaming music from your phone.
-However, the Lite app is missing some aspects you might see as key for data saving — it has data monitoring solutions, but it lacks the ability to download songs to play offline.
-So while it’s a great app for saving storage space, it’s oddly not the best app for saving data.
+However, the Lite app is missing some key aspects — for example, it has data monitoring solutions, but it can’t download songs to play offline.
+So while it’s a great app for saving storage space, it’s not the best app for saving data.
 Stick with the main app if space is no issue, but if storage is at a premium, this is the best choice for music streaming.